Eritrea: Biodiversity

-Eritrea has several species of mammals and a rich avifauna of 560 species of birds.

-Eritrea is home to a large number of mammals; 126 species of mammals, 90 species of reptiles, and 19 species of amphibians have been recorded.
-Enforced regulations have helped in steadily increasing their numbers throughout Eritrea.
-Mammals commonly seen today include the Abyssinian hare, African wild cat, Black-backed jackal, African golden wolf, Genet, Ground squirrel, pale fox, Soemmerring's gazelle, and warthog.
-Dorcas gazelle are common on the coastal plains and in Gash-Barka.
+Eritrea has a rich avifauna of 560 species of birds and is home to a large number of mammals; 126 species of mammals, 90 species of reptiles, and 19 species of amphibians have been recorded.
+Enforced regulations have helped in steadily increasing wildlife numbers throughout Eritrea.
+Mammals commonly seen today include the Abyssinian hare, African wild cat, Black-backed jackal, African golden wolf, genet, ground squirrel, pale fox, Soemmerring's gazelle, and warthog.
+Dorcas gazelles are common on the coastal plains and in Gash-Barka.

-Lions are said to inhabit the mountains of the Gash-Barka Region.
+Lions are said to inhabit the mountains of the Gash-Barka region.
 Dik-diks may be found in many areas.
-The endangered African wild ass may be seen in Denakalia Region.
+The endangered African wild ass may be seen in the Denakalia Region.
 Other local wildlife include bushbuck, duikers, greater kudu, Klipspringer, African leopards, oryx, and crocodiles.
 The spotted hyena is widespread and fairly common.